IDSP22/Final_Project_Deep_Sedation/README.md

 ## Initial interview:

 * What is the primary patient outcome of interest (deep sedation/ mortality rate)?
   - In the initial interview both participants addrees that both outcomes deep sedation and mortality rate are of interest.
+However, on later meetings the scope of the project was narrowed to deep sedation.
+In words of Professor Armstrong-Hough "this is the clearest outcome they have found".

 * Is the main purpuse of this interactive app to sensibilize clinitians on the disparity of deep sedation?
   - From the initial interview with Professor Mari Armstrong-Hough, that is our understanding.
+However, they would also like to see a section where technical
+  clinicians could play with the data.

 * How do they expect the visualizations going to help the decision making process, if there is any expectation?
-  - **PENDING**
+  - The want to sensibilize about the disparity to create awareness of the problem and its implications.

 * How do you picture the dynamic visualization?
   -Mostly we have discussed a dashboard with dynamic tables.

 ## Test interview:

-  **PENDING**
+  We showed our stakeholders the first draft of our idea.
+Even when we did not had a completed app, they were able to visualize the proposed structure.

 * Do you consider the design is appropriate?
+  -They mentioned that they would like to see the visualization with the tables side by side.

 * Did you find the dashboard useful?
+  -They found the dashboard would be useful for the technical scientists.

-* Is the visualization fullfilling the purpose of sensibilize?
+* Is the visualization fullfilling the purpose of sensitize?
+  -They like the idea on the emotional design of the visualization to sensitize clinitians.

 * Are the colors used appropriate?
+  -We were not able to address this question in this first round.

 * What would you modify?
+  -Our original design had two tabs, one for the dashboard and one for the visualization.
+However, they mentioned they would like to see it side by side.

 ## Prototyping round 1
 <div style="text-align: right">So far we are envisioning a dashboard that ilustrates the odds of exposure to deep sedation given ethnicities and other characteristics.
-And a visualization that illustrates the mortality rate after 90 days by ethnicity.<div/>
+And a visualization that illustrates the disparities on deep sedation accross ethnicities.<div/>

 ## Developments after round 1
 ## Plan for testing or getting feedback on the first round prototype